cesarlgm/personal_web/content/_index.md

       title: ''
       subtitle: ''
       text: |-

         Thank you for visiting my personal webpage!

-        I am an Early Career Researcher at the University of Edinburgh.
+I am an **Early Career Researcher** at the University of Edinburgh.
 I am a labor economist who works in labor markets in both developed and developing countries.
 My research interests lie in both labor and development economics.
 I hold a Ph.D. from Boston University.

         My research focuses on understanding how geography influences gender inequality.
 My other work explores topics such as firms and earnings inequality, skill investment, and job training programs.

-        I pronounce my name as [ˈse.saɾ].
     design:
       columns: '1'
   - block: collection